Apple Watch gets its own app store and new apps with watchOS 6

 The Watch gets its own Voice Memos app that syncs to an iPhone for later access, an Audio Books app, and a Calculator app (including tip calculations).

 WatchOS 6 adds a new fitness trend tracking feature to the Watch.
-The feature tracks 9 key metrics (like walking frequency) over 90 days or 365 days.
+The feature tracks nine key metrics (like walking frequency) over 90 days or 365 days.
 If you’re trending downward on some metrics, the app offers custom coaching tips to get the user back on track.

 Apple also built its own menstrual cycle tracking app for the Watch with Cycle Tracking.

 Apps have been a tricky thing for the Apple Watch ever since the product launched in 2015.
 At first, Watch apps required a nearby iPhone to function, and they remained clunky and slow even after Apple removed that restriction.
-WatchOS 3 seemed to de-emphasize standalone apps as Apple focused more on rich notifications and fitness features, but the company’s been steadily moving back in the opposite direction since then, in part because it now offers Watches with built-in cellular connectivity.
+WatchOS 3 seemed to de-emphasize standalone apps as Apple focused more on rich notifications and fitness features, but the company has been steadily moving back in the opposite direction since then, in part because it now offers Watches with built-in cellular connectivity.

 The new apps and store suggest that Apple is more confident in the Watch as a standalone computing device, and sets the stage for new hardware (perhaps with longer battery life on cellular networks) this fall.